nattvara/saas/README.md

   --viewport-max-height
-                        Max height of camera viewport in pixels, if --viewport-height is set this will be ignored --stop-if-idle        If greater than 0 saas will stop if it is idle for more than the provided number of minutes
+                        Max height of camera viewport in pixels, if --viewport-height is set this will be ignored --optimize-storage    Image files should be optimized to take up less storage (takes longer time to render) --stop-if-idle        If greater than 0 saas will stop if it is idle for more than the provided number of minutes
 ```